 As an investor, you want stock markets to overcorrect during viral outbreaks so you can buy.
 Although it's still early, below is a great chart that shows how the Wuhan coronavirus stacks up against other major viruses.

 As you can tell from the chart, so far, the Wuhan coronavirus has a very low fatality rate of 2% compared to the other viruses.

-However, so far, it looks like the fatality rate is staying consistently low at around 2%.
-If and when the fatality rate starts to aggressively jump is when I’d start worrying.
+So far, it looks like the fatality rate is staying consistently low at around 2%.
+If and when the fatality rate starts to aggressively jump is when I'd start worrying.